cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_2_design.md

 The solution should support the following capabilities:

 1. Deployment, deploy as separate Conjur entity; serve K8s Secrets to many Applications
-2. Rotation, update K8s Secret with Conjur secret values
-3. Support removal of deployment
+2. Support removal of deployment

 ## Solution
 This solution will be divided into milestones.

-- Milestone 1: Deployment, deploy as as separate entity
+- Milestone 1: Serve multiple applications, deploy as as separate entity
 - Milestone 2: Handle rotation, updating K8s Secrets with Conjur secret value
+- Milestone 3: Support reading secrets from files
+- Milestone 4: Listen for K8s Secret creation
+- Milestone 5: Trigger K8s Secret update on Conjur secret value update

+For the purposes of this document, we will *only* addressing the first Milestone.

-### Milestone 1: Deployment
+### Milestone 1: Serve Multiple Apps

 #### Design